inhibitor1217/CS496_005_Melona/README.md

      - Mandatory fields:
           - "questId" : _id of the quest to accept.
           - "accountId" : kakaoId of the account giving up the quest.
+     - Will modify the quest state : "Matched" -> "In Queue"
      - returns { "result": 1 } for success.
      - returns { "result": 0 } for database failure.
      - returns { "result": 2 } if there is no such quest of _id "questId".